Last Updated on March 18, 2021

 Mindfulness is quite the buzzword right now.
 These days, people can give advice about practically anything and manage to put a mindfulness spin on it.
 However, I don’t want you to think this makes mindfulness unworthy of your time.
 It’s absolutely worth your time.

 After all, I’ve been sharing my experience and tips with mindfulness since I started blogging.
-Even the name The Blissful Mind came from the idea that health and happiness begins in our mind.
+Even the name The Blissful Mind came from the idea that health and happiness begin in the mind.
 I believe that mindfulness is the tool that can help us achieve a more blissful state of mind.

 Now, you might have stumbled upon this guide because you’ve heard about mindfulness and want to know what the heck it’s all about.
 Maybe you’re not sure about the principles behind mindfulness or why it’s so important.
 Maybe you simply want to find out how to make mindfulness more practical.

-No matter how you got to this post, I’m here to break down mindfulness into the basics.
+No matter how you got to this post, I’m here to break down the mindfulness basics.
 In this post, you’ll learn more about what mindfulness actually is, why it’s important, and how you can use it in your daily life.
 My goal is to help you see that mindfulness can be a super practical tool to help you find more joy in your daily life.
-Let’s get started!

-Just as you eat food and take yoga classes to nourish your body, you need to nourish your mind in order to keep it healthy and well.
-If we think of mindfulness like food for the mind, the concept becomes a lot easier to grasp.
+Just as you eat food and take yoga classes to nourish your body, you need to nourish your mind to keep it healthy.
+If we think of mindfulness as food for the mind, the concept becomes a lot easier to grasp.
 Let’s start by talking about what mindfulness is…and is not.

 What Mindfulness Is